 Managed | Balanced | Recovered |

 Projects rely on timeliness, organization, and foresight.
-Show a potential employer how you impacted past projects—whether that meant contributing to its success or leading it to the finish line—by choosing language that demonstrates problem solving and attention to detail:
+Show a potential employer how you impacted past projects—whether that meant contributing to its success or pushing it over the finish line—by choosing language that demonstrates problem solving and attention to detail:

 Augmented | Boosted | Expanded |